graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - Welcome everyone to this hands-on workshop
-- Today we're building a federated GraphQL gateway from scratch
+- Today we're building a federated GraphQL system from scratch
 - This is interactive so feel free to code along or just watch and ask questions -->